Bali Nine: Prior criminal records and charges

 Details of previous criminal convictions of some of the accused were not published during the trial to avoid harming legal defences in Indonesia.
 Once the Denpasar District Court reached guilty verdicts and issued sentences, it was reported in the Australian media that members of the group had been convicted of offences in Australia before their arrests in Indonesia.
-In December 2004 Rush pleaded guilty at the Inala Magistrates' Court in Queensland to 16 offences including drug possession, fraud, theft and drunk-driving.
+In December 2004 Rush had pleaded guilty at the Inala Magistrates' Court in Queensland to 16 offences including drug possession, fraud, theft and drunk-driving.
 A warrant for his arrest in Australia remains in place over the theft of $A4,797 from the Commonwealth Bank via a forged cheque.
 Czugaj, also of Brisbane, has 14 convictions for offences including theft, wilful damage, traffic offences and fare evasion.

 Lawrence and Norman were arrested on 26 March 2005 in New South Wales, while travelling along the Pacific Highway in a stolen Ford Laser after police used road spikes to intercept the stolen vehicle.
 Both were due to appear in the Gosford Magistrates Court to face car theft- and traffic-related charges.
 On 26 April 2005, they failed to appear due to their imprisonment in Indonesia a week earlier on 17 April 2005.
 Lawrence admitted, after her arrest in Indonesia on 17 April 2005, of having visited Bali twice before: in October and November 2004.
 She and Chan had made an earlier successful run with heroin from Bali to Australia during their October visit.
 The second delivery, scheduled for December 2004, was aborted when the heroin suppliers failed to deliver.
 She provided a statement to police saying she was paid $A10,000 for the successful heroin delivery but later retracted her statement.